enbraun/slate/source/includes/_project.md

 >` GET  v1/projects/{ID}/notes`

 Retrieves the Notes list of specified project.
-You need to provide the unique project identifier that was returned upon project creation.The notes are returned which sorted by lastly modified or added.
+You need to provide the unique project identifier that was returned upon project creation.The notes are returned which are sorted by lastly modified or added.

 > Example Request